Get insight into product photography, post-production, and eCommerce product image best practices.

 Contrary to popular belief, one or two images of each product is simply not enough to give customers an accurate feel for the cost-effectiveness and quality of your inventory.
 Therefore, it’s important to give customers as much information as possible about each product by uploading at least 3 images per product—and preferably 5-10.

 Many ecommerce websites will allow you to upload 9-12 images for each product set, but many retailers don’t take advantage of that extra opportunity to promote their products.
 Whenever possible, photograph as many angles of your products as possible.
-At the very least, photograph the standard front, side, and back view of each product, and then supplement that with close-ups of important product embellishments, such as buttons, zippers, or embroidery.
+At the very least, photograph the standard front, side, and back view of each product, and then supplement that with close-ups of important product embellishments, such as buttons, zippers, or embroidery—the details that set your shirt, dress, etc. apart from all the other clothes online.
 The more images of your product that you upload, the more the customer will come to understand about the product.
-This will provide them with a better shopping experience and demonstrate the quality of your products, as well as ensure that the customer is satisfied when the product arrives.
-To get ideas about additional ways to photograph products, read our Ultimate Guideline to maximize your Apparel, Footwear and Accessories product listings.
+This will provide them with a better shopping experience according to Internet Retailer and demonstrate the quality of your products, as well as ensure that the customer is satisfied when the product arrives (and thus minimize returns).
+To get ideas about additional ways to photograph products, read our Ultimate Guides to maximize your Apparel, Footwear and Accessories product listings.

 Don’t be that ecommerce retailer whose product images look dingy and underexposed.
 Bright lighting should be one of your biggest concerns as an online apparel retailer.
 Ensuring that you expose images correctly will showcase products’ colors and other details accurately, as well as make your inventory appear clean and professional.

 All clothing is different and having the right lighting will allow customers to appreciate the unique facets of your garments.
 Ample lighting also allows your camera to produce higher quality images with less “noise” or “grain” and more sharpness.
 The darker the lighting situation, the poorer the image quality—and poor image quality will not flatter your products!
-The most flexible way to ensure that you have sufficient lighting is to rent artificial lighting equipment, but in the event that renting equipment is not in your budget, try using natural light from a large window and a reflector panel made from foam board.
-Read here for more advice on lighting kits and setups.
+The most flexible way to ensure that you have sufficient lighting is to rent artificial lighting equipment, but in the event that renting equipment is not in your budget, try using natural light from a large window and a reflector panel made from foam board (full setup in our DIY product photography studio guide).